DylnH/Engineering_4_Notebook/README.md

 ### Assignment Description

 In this assignment, we created a number generator that would pick a random number from 1-6.
 For this assignment, we needed to use "import random" which is a function that is used to select random results out of possible outcomes.
+The prgram can also be exited out or give you the option to roll again.
 This assignment, if done correctly, should have relatively clean code and should be really fun to use.

 ### Evidence